 Market Consulting Corporation offers a range of litigation support and expert witness services for both claimants / plaintiffs and respondents / defendants in matters involving the following:

 In recent years and particularly since the 2000 and 2008 market slides, the issue of investment suitability has become a central factor in a majority of investor claims of stock broker misconduct.
-Establishing and proving such claims requires of the attorney and his expert both an understanding of the rules and guidelines for broker actions and the insight and experience needed to identify and, if found, to measure and prove the unsuitability of a specific course of broker conduct in guiding the customer’s account, if present.
+Establishing and proving such claims requires of the attorney and his expert witness both an understanding of the rules and guidelines for broker actions and the insight and experience needed to identify and, if found, to measure and prove the unsuitability of a specific course of broker conduct in guiding the customer’s account.

 At the federal level, the U.S. Securities and Exchange Commission holds that “When your broker recommends that you buy or sell a particular security, your broker must have a reasonable basis for believing that the recommendation is suitable for you.”
 The basis for this belief requires consideration of the client’s overall financial situation, investment objectives and tolerance for risk.